-Do you have to buy auto insurance if you only drive occasionally?
+Do you have to buy car insurance if you only drive occasionally?

 Car insurance for occasional drivers is still required by law, although you may want to carry minimum coverage.
 You may be eligible for a discount on car insurance for occasional drivers.